maxviazov/Spring-Frameworks-/Spring-Framework-Code-Style.md

 1. constructors
 1. (private) methods called from constructors
 1. static factory methods
-1. properties
+1. JavaBean properties (i.e., getters and setters)
 1. method implementations coming from interfaces
 1. private or protected templates that get called from method implementations coming from interfaces
 1. other methods
 1. `equals`, `hashCode`, and `toString`

-Note that private or protected methods called from method implementations should be immediately below the methods where they're used.
+Note that private or protected methods called from method implementations should be placed immediately below the methods where they're used.
 In other words if there 3 interface method implementations with 3 private methods (one used from each), then the order of methods should include 1 interface and 1 private method in sequence, not 3 interface and then 3 private methods at the bottom.

-Above all, the organization of the code should feel natural.
+Above all, the organization of the code should feel _natural_.

 ## Formatting